-Waking up in a morgue - it sounds like something straight out of a horror move, doesn't it?
+Waking up in a morgue - it sounds like something straight out of a horror movie, doesn't it?
 Strangely even in this day and age, it's more common than you might think.
 Why does this happen?
 How can doctors not realize a "dead" body is actually a living person?

 Doctors are people, and they aren’t perfect.
 When doctors think someone has died, they check the patient’s pupils, breathing, heartbeat, and pulse.
-Sometimes patients may have signs of life that are just too faint to be detected.
+Sometimes, patients may have signs of life that are just too faint to be detected.
 Another explanation is Lazarus Syndrome - when a person who can’t be brought back to life suddenly regains circulation.
-No one knows why – or how - this rare situation occurs.
+No one knows why - or how - this rare situation occurs.

 Hospitals and morgues are creepy places where strange and unexplained things sometimes happen.
 Patients coming back from the dead is definitely one of the strangest.

 For the people who were declared dead - and then not - the experience can be confusing and frightening.
 Morgues aren’t meant for living people.
-People experiencing this real-life nightmare often wake up surrounded by corpses or locked in their own tiny metal drawer.
+People experiencing this real-life nightmare often wake up surrounded by corpses or locked in their own tiny metal drawers.
 They may feel as if they’ve been buried alive.

-The unbelievable stories of real people who woke up in the morgue are sure to leave you hoping it never happens to you.
+These unbelievable stories of real people who woke up in the morgue are sure to leave you hoping it never happens to you.

-When her daughter came to get her body on Monday, doctors said her mother was alive, and brought her to Steblitskaya’s hospital room.
+When her daughter came to get her body on Monday, doctors said her mother was alive and brought her to Steblitskaya’s hospital room.
 Steblitskaya had survived the whole weekend under morgue refrigeration.

 “I have a vague recollection of real cold,” Steblitskaya said.
 Her skin was peeled from her body because of the frigid temperatures.
 Her daughter and other family members, who had spent the weekend planning for her funeral, were ecstatic to have her back.
 “It’s a miracle I’m still here,” Steblitskaya said.